kubernetes-sigs/lws/keps/898-group-identity/README.md

 `kubectl scale` and the scale subresource work unchanged. `status.hpaPodSelector` selects pods by LWS name and `worker-index=0`, which matches exactly the leader pods in both modes.

+### DisaggregatedSet Integration

+DisaggregatedSet roles embed the full LeaderWorkerSet spec, so a role sets `groupIdentity: Hash` directly in its template and the controller passes it through to the LeaderWorkerSets it creates.
+Three pieces make this safe:

+1. The DisaggregatedSet CRD schema is regenerated to include the field.
+Without this the API server prunes it from role templates silently.
+2. The DisaggregatedSet webhook runs the same hash-mode validation per role, so an unsupported combination fails at DisaggregatedSet admission instead of surfacing later as LeaderWorkerSet creation failures in a reconcile loop.
+3. The DisaggregatedSet revision hash includes the field, normalized so an empty value and the CRD default `Ordinal` hash identically.
+Objects persisted before the field existed keep their revision when the new CRD starts defaulting it, so upgrading the controller does not roll existing DisaggregatedSets.

+Because the revision includes the field and DisaggregatedSet rolls template changes by replacing whole LeaderWorkerSets, changing a role from `Ordinal` to `Hash` is a normal rolling update rather than a forbidden in-place mutation.
+Note that the DisaggregatedSet revision covers all roles jointly, so changing one role's identity mode rolls the whole slice, the same as any other role template change.
+Role services select pods by DisaggregatedSet labels, which are identical in both modes.

 ### Unsupported Combinations

 Validation rejects hash mode combined with features whose semantics depend on stable ordinals: